JuliaHealth/KomaMRI.jl/docs/src/ways-of-using-koma.md

 <object type="text/html" data="../assets/plot-seq-epi.html" style="width:100%; height:420px;"></object>
 ```

 It is important to consider how the sequence traverses through k-space.
-The `get_kspace` function does precisely that:
+The `plot_kspace` function does precisely that:
 ```julia-repl
 julia> plot_kspace(seq)
 ```